Wesley-Playz/BOTW.Multiplayer.Autoupdater/README.md

 If you edit the source code and release is publicly you need to give credit to me (it is already right there in the code).
 There is a "forked by *insert name here*" in the code for a reason.
 Just use it.
+If you edit the v2-gui source code and release it publicly you need to give credit to me (just add *forked by ____* in the textbox in the designer).